Private Sector Development and Agricultural Markets

 Barriers that prevent growth from benefiting the poor in Tanzania are, amongst others: Access to financial services, extensive trade barriers, limited land rights, low productivity in the agricultural sector and a non-conducive business environment.

 The Swedish support is channeled through a variety of actors such as UN organs, challenge funds, private actors and Public Private Development Partnerships.
 The Embassy’s private sector development portfolio aims to address constrains that prevents the poor to benefit from the market and to create employment opportunities.

-Currently the portfolio contains five programmes (that in return have more than 50 individual projects) with the following objectives:
+Currently the combined private sector and agriculture portfolio contains a number of programmes with the following objectives:

-- Increased access to financial services for people and businesses,
+- Increased access to and usage of financial services for people and businesses,

-- Increased incomes for the target groups through innovative agri-business ventures,
+- Increased incomes for the target groups through innovative private agri-business ventures,

 Sara Spånt (firstname.lastname@example.org)